Azure/data-api-builder/docs/getting-started/getting-started-mysql-db.md

 # Getting started with Data API builder for Azure MySQL Database

-Make sure you have read the [Getting Started](getting-started.md) document.As mentioned before, this tutorial assumes that you already have an Azure MySQL Database that can be used as playground.
+Make sure you have read the [Getting Started](getting-started.md) document.
+As mentioned before, this tutorial assumes that you already have an Azure MySQL Database that can be used as a playground.

 ## Get the database connection string